Bren730/PhotonPWM/README.md

 Note that this branch is the development branch and as such likely contains bugs.

-Known issues:
+##Known issues:##

--Timer initialisation screws with the normal analogWrite.
+*Timer initialisation screws with the normal analogWrite.
 Initialising only one timer works, but breaks PWM output on all other pins